-Putting aside whether or not such an analysis of uniformity principles is entirely adequate to the context of conventional experimental science, it is clearly problematic in the context of analogue quantum simulation.
-That is, in the context of such experimental practice, scientists clearly are not aiming to justify an inference between source and target systems that are two tokens of the same material type, and are thus not looking to establish similarities in material constitution in order to establish nomic and empirical uniformity.
+Whether or not this analysis is adequate in the context of conventional experimental science, it is clearly problematic in the context of analogue quantum simulation.
+In this context, scientists clearly are not aiming to justify an inference between source and target systems that are two tokens of the same material type, and are thus not looking to establish similarities in material constitution in order to establish nomic and empirical uniformity.

+This is clear from the analogue systems we outlined in \S\ref{sec:case study}.
+Any putative inference from source to target in such simulations considers one physical material, say, \ce{^{87}Rb}, as a surrogate for another physical material, say, bound electron-phonon pairs in a superconductor or entangled spin states in a quantum dimer magnet.
 We might therefore seek to re-conceptualise the schema sketched above and consider an \emph{inter-material-type} uniformity principle that would underlie the reasoning at hand in place of the \emph{intra-material-type} uniformity principle.
-To make this explicit consider the idea of a \emph{Universality Type}: \begin{description} \item[Universality Type] Two systems which are of different material types are of the same \emph{universality type} if, in a specified parameter regime and with respect to a set of experimental prescriptions, the behaviour displayed by the systems is independent of their differences in material composition. \end{description} Notice that the difference between the notion of a universality type and an empirical type is a subtle difference in emphasis.
-Whereas to belong to the same empirical type two systems need to display the \emph{same} behaviour, to belong to a universality type, that behaviour is merely required not to depend on material composition.
-Other things being equal, membership in a universality type thus implies membership in an empirical type, just as membership in a material type implied -- other things being equal -- membership in an empirical type.
+To make this explicit consider the idea of a \emph{Universality Type}:

+\begin{description} \item[Universality Type] Two systems which are of different material types are of the same \emph{universality type} if, in a specified parameter regime and with respect to a set of experimental prescriptions, the behaviour displayed by the systems upon equivalent implementation of the prescriptions is appropriately similar and independent of differences in their material composition. \end{description}